 Natural Beauty Products

-Lip balms, Hand Cream, Nourishing body creams – perhaps even a bath kit (steer clear of any nasty chemicals as the skin becomes very sensitive during treatment).
+Lip balms, Hand Cream, Nourishing body creams, essential oils – perhaps even a bath kit (steer clear of any nasty chemicals as the skin becomes very sensitive during treatment).

 A gorgeous Head Scarf